ably-labs/Ableye/README.md

 This is a demo project created by Rosie Hamilton using Go and Ably Realtime.

 Ableye is a visualisation tool which can be used to explore the ably-go SDK.

 Similar to how Postman can be used to explore and test APIs, Ableye can be used to explore and test the ably-go SDK.

+[This blog post](https://ably.com/blog/ablyeye-how-we-visualized-an-ably-sdk-with-go-and-ebiten) explains why and how this project was created.

 ## Setup